 5. Fix First Piece of Architrave

-6. Measure out Top (Horizontal) Piece of Architrave
+6. Measure out the Top (Horizontal) Piece of Architrave

 Join the horizontally-mitred cut to the vertically-mitred cut and hold them tightly.
-Now mark the opposite end of the architrave where the two 6 mm margins meet.
+Now mark the opposite end where the two 6mm margins meet.

 8. Measure the Last Piece of Architrave

-Now run the last piece of architrave up the opposite side and make a mark where the margins meet, just like you did with the very first piece of architrave.
+Run the last piece of architrave up the opposite side and make a mark where the margins meet, just like you did with the first piece of architrave.

 9. Cut the Last Piece of Architrave

 Cut your last piece of architrave in the mitre box at a 45-degree angle, where you previously marked out.